 With 50mg of caffeine, REIZE doesn't have the same amount of caffeine that your typical caffeine pill does, but it is a lot more convenient and can be tailored to your individual tastes, since you can add all types of liquids to it- soda, hot water, cold water, flavored juice, it's up to you!

-REIZE ships right to your door for around $1 per drink, pretty comparable to Vivarin and cheaper than most of the energy drinks on the market, with a much better taste.
+REIZE ships right to your door for around $1 per drink, pretty comparable to Vivarin and such more affordable than most energy drinks on the market.

-Give it a try today and you might just find that you prefer REIZE to Vivarin caffeine pills.
+Give REIZE a try today and you might just find that you prefer REIZE to Vivarin caffeine pills.